LucasAlvesL/api-courses/README.md

 - `DELETE - /courses/:id`

-    It should be possible to delete a course using its `id'.
+    It should be possible to delete a course using its `id`.

 - `PATCH - /courses/:id/active`